Raathigesh/dazzle/README.md

 }
 ```
 - `className`  property - CSS class(es) that should be given to the column in  the grid layout.
 Above sample layout uses the classes from bootstrap library.
 You could use the classes of your CSS library.
-- `widgets` property - An array of widgets that should be rendered in the dashboard. `key` property of the widgets array should be a key from the `layout` object.
+- `widgets` property - An array of widgets that should be rendered in that particular column. `key` property of the widgets array should be a key from the `widgets` object.

 #### Edit mode
 Setting `editable` prop to `true` will make the dashboard editable.